The Alexandrian

 For example, there’s a section of the rulebook titled “Raising Fear” and it includes a list of things that raise your fear.
 One of the items on the list is, “When you leave a tile with a darkness marker, raise your fear by 1.”
 That rule is not listed in the procedures for moving off a tile.
 Later in the rulebook, however, there are other effects that raise fear which aren’t listed in the “Raising Fear” section.

-In practice, it’s actually even more confusing because there isn’t a single section of “indexed rules”.
+In practice, it’s even more confusing because there isn’t a single section of “indexed rules”.
 Instead, these little index sections are scattered haphazardly around the rulebook.
 So if you’re following a procedure detailed in the rulebook, you can never be sure that there isn’t some crucial step that’s buried somewhere else.

 For this revised rulebook, the rules are reorganized to be entirely procedural: If you need to move off a tile, look at the rules for movement and you’ll see everything you’re supposed to do (including raising your fear level if the tile has a darkness marker on it).